rmetzler/bliki/wiki/dev/merging-structural-changes.md

 the same two tests.
 Since its changeset language does include an "object moved" primitive, it's able to take a content change for `dir-a/file` and apply it to `dir-b/file` if appropriate.

+## Git

+Git also gets this scenario right, _usually_.
+Unlike Mercurial, Git does not track file copies or renames in its commits at all, prefering to infer them by content comparison every time it performs a move-aware operation, such as a merge.